 With the introduction 0f Zen-3 technology, AMD has successfully outperformed many of Intel’s gaming beasts.
 The major reason behind this is that we have not seen a zero percent boost in IPC in intel’s CPU for over a decade.
 On the other hand, there is a 19% boost in Instruction per Cycle, as AMD jumped from Ryzen 2 to Ryzen 3.

 It features the same 7nm fabrication as its predecessors and higher members in the stack.
 It has a single CCX of eight cores with access to an L3 cache of 16 MB for a total of 32 MB. in Zen 3 architecture; each core has direct access to the L3 cache, which helps in cutting core-to-core latency.

 Architectural improvement makes the CPU ideal for gaming and other multi-core performance.
 It means it has a half cache to Ryzen 9 models.
 Buy it if you have an X470 and B540 motherboard or above.
-However, you will be able to use the CPU with late-model AMD-boards after the Q1 BIOS update expected in 2021.
+However, you will use the CPU with late-model AMD-boards after the Q1 BIOS update expected in 2021.

 Moreover, it has a TDP rating of 105 watts, the same as previously reviewed Ryzen 5000, Zen 3 processors.
 Powered by 8 cores and 16 threads with a base clock frequency of 3.8 GHz and a boost clock frequency of 4.8 GHz, the CPU promises impressive gaming and video editing performance.

 The CPU has tested independently for thermal performance; it has performed impressively.
 With maximum clock boosts, it reached a maximum temperature of around 71 degrees celsius.
 Remember, it doesn’t include a cooler in the box, and you need to pair it with the best cooling solution for power use.